As Senior Vice President of Investments at Fundrise, I’ve seen successful investors come in all (financial) shapes and (bank account) sizes.

 There is, however, one thing that almost every accomplished investor has in common: they don’t achieve their financial goals accidentally.
 Investment success is usually the product of clear intentions, and the best investors make plans deliberately, employing strategies with distinct goals and timelines.

 In this article, I’m very happy to report that being effectively mindful about your investments doesn’t need to be difficult or time-consuming.
 It can start by establishing a few basic investment behaviors, like the ones I’ve shared throughout this piece.
 And even more importantly, building long-term financial success through an investment portfolio is a realistic goal for almost everyone.
-Thanks to many of the modern market’s investment options, smart investing can be painless, affordable, and accessible to all.
+Thanks to investment growth calculators and many of the modern market’s investment options, smart investing can be painless, affordable, and accessible to all.

 As with many other important life goals — say, physical fitness, good health, positive personal relationships — the foundation of success in investing can begin with, or be enhanced by, the establishment of a few helpful habits.
 Each of the items below has the potential to assist you in continuing to develop of your investment portfolio, manage your accounts, and, yes, potentially earn better returns.